Software is all around us, some of it successful, some not working well. As we pointed out recently, most software is broken.

 Ben & Jerry’s ice cream headquarters in Vermont has a graveyard for flavors that didn’t work out.
 Some were just wrong combinations (peanut butter and jelly is better on bread), while others created production problems (the price of Kahlua skyrocketed after that flavor debuted).
 App stores don’t have graveyards, but if they did, they’d be massive.

 You don’t often hear about the failed software programs or apps; the success stories are far more fun, of course.
 But behind the scenes, dozens of apps appear every day and receive no attention, no downloads.
-Building great software takes not just work — plenty of people work hard without results — but many other factors.
+Now regarding how to develop a software project, it is a step by step process — building great software takes not just work — plenty of people work hard without results — but many other factors as discussed in this article below.

 “Great” is an awful word, vaguely offering some inkling that the result is better than good.
 “Great” software might mean different things depending on the application.
 For example, a program you intend to use internally needs to function well, provide benefit to users, and have a user interface that your team members can figure out.